 #4 - Linking key players to chronology entries.

 Every dispute and investigation has a cast of characters, a dramatis personae if you will.
 It can be individuals, companies, governments or other types of entities.
 The cast ranges from very important players, such as parties or key witnesses, to not so important players, such as a person who was cc'd on a key email or two.
 The importance of a player can change over the course of a matter: as new documents and facts emerge, the relationships of the cast of characters to the facts develops.

 An effective case chronology tool tracks your players as independent objects, which can be associated with the facts and documents that relate to them.
 Each player can also be developed separately from the chronology itself.
 For example, in certain cases, it's important to know the employment history of a particular individual.
 You should be to develop a profile with tenures, titles and responsibilities, among other things.

 While this is not an exhaustive list, it illustrates how basic spreadsheets and word processing programs do not meet the baseline criteria for building chronologies effectively.
-And, importantly, you need to make sure that the case management software you choose at least meets this baseline criteria or you will continue to see issues and inefficiencies.
+And, importantly, you need to make sure that the case and litigation management software you choose at least meets this baseline criteria or you will continue to see issues and inefficiencies.